cleder/pygeoif/README.rst

 GeometryCollection
 -------------------
-A heterogenous collection of geometries (Points, LineStrings, LinearRings, and Polygons)
+A heterogenous collection of geometries (Points, LineStrings, LinearRings and Polygons)

 Attributes